Aragon Ballroom (Chicago)

-The Aragon Ballroom is a ballroom located in Chicago, Illinois, approximately 5 mi north of downtown, in the Uptown neighborhood.
+The Byline Bank Aragon Ballroom is a ballroom turned event space located in Chicago in the Uptown neighborhood, approximately 5 mi north of Downtown.

 History

 The Aragon Ballroom was built by brothers Andrew and William Karzas, who turned to ballrooms after making their early fortunes in nickelodeons and movie theaters.
 Their first dance hall project was the 1922 Trianon Ballroom in Chicago designed by renowned theater architects Rapp & Rapp.
 With hopes of duplicating the success of the Trianon, the brothers opened the Aragon on July 15, 1926, once again turning to movie theater experts for building design.
-Architects Huszagh & Hill designed the Aragon’s stucco exterior in Spanish Baroque style while movie palace designer John Eberson decorated the interior to resemnble the courtyard of a Moorish castle.
+Architects Huszagh & Hill designed the Aragon’s stucco exterior in Spanish Baroque style while movie palace designer John Eberson decorated the interior to resemble the courtyard of a Moorish castle.

-Named for a region of Spain, the Aragon was an immediate success and remained a popular Chicago attraction throughout the 1940s.
-The Aragon's proximity to the Chicago 'L' (elevated railway) train provided patrons with easy access, and often crowds in excess of 18,000 would attend during each six-day business week.
-Each night, powerhouse radio station WGN broadcast an hour-long program from the hall to audiences throughout the Midwestern United States and Canada.
+Named for a region of Spain, the Aragon was an immediate success and has remained a popular Chicago music attraction for many decades.
+The Aragon's proximity to the Chicago 'L' train provided patrons with easy access, and often crowds in excess of 18,000 would attend during each six-day business week.
+Each night, powerhouse radio station WGN broadcast an hour-long program from the hall to audiences throughout the United States and Canada.
+Some reports indicate the broadcast was heard overseas in Britain.

-According to legend, the secret tunnels under the nearby Green Mill bar, a Prohibition-era hangout of Al Capone, lead to the Aragon's basement.
+According to legend, the secret tunnels under the nearby Green Mill bar, a Prohibition-era hangout of Al Capone, led to the Aragon's basement.

 A fire at an adjacent cocktail lounge in 1958 forced the Aragon to close for several months.
 After the reopening, crowds declined significantly, to the point that regular dancing ended in 1964.
-A succession of new owners used the Aragon as a roller skating rink, a boxing venue, and a discothèque (as the Cheetah, a spin-off of the New York disco), among other uses.
+A succession of new owners used the Aragon as a roller skating rink, a boxing venue, and a discothèque, among other uses.
 There were also occasional efforts to revive it as a traditional ballroom.

 The Aragon hosted nearly all of the top names of the big band era.
-During the 1970s, the Aragon was home to so-called "monster rock" shows, which were marathons of rock and roll acts often lasting six hours or more.
-The shows gained a reputation for attracting a tough crowd, leading to the nickname, "the Aragon Brawlroom".
+Shows were radio broadcast nationally and even heard in Europe.
+During the 1970s, the Aragon was home to "monster rock" shows which were marathons of rock music acts often lasting six hours or more.

 In 1973, Latin promoters Willy Miranda and Jose Palomar, who had promoted Hispanic dances and concerts in Chicago for years, became owners of the Aragon.
 They soon teamed up with rock promoters Arny Granat and Jerry Mickelson (owners of Chicago-based Jam Productions, which by 2017 claimed to be the "largest independent producer of live entertainment in the United States"), who used the hall for their rock concerts.